 Contact person: Susanne Welin-Berger

-Climate change entails an increased risk of drought in several parts of Sweden, and its impact on the environment, food production, and local development is significant.
-Sweden needs to learn from the world and develop methods to manage seasonal water scarcity based on our conditions.
-On Gotland, the water supply is already highly vulnerable, and the need to develop water management in the agricultural landscape is particularly high.
+Climate change is increasing the risk of drought in many parts of Sweden, and its impact on the environment, food production and local development is significant.
+Sweden needs to learn from the rest of the world and develop methods to manage seasonal water shortages based on our conditions.
+On Gotland, the water supply is already very vulnerable and the need to develop water management in the cultivated landscape is particularly great.

-The transition lab gathers Swedish stakeholders around the challenge of transitioning to sustainable water management in dry agricultural landscapes, utilizing learning from other countries and using Gotland as an innovation area.
-The lab works to solve concrete water challenges on Gotland but aims to disseminate knowledge to all parts of Sweden with similar challenges.
-Fully established, the lab involves actors in water and agricultural technology, consultation and learning within farming and cultivation, as well as land drainage companies, all of whom are important needs owners and carriers of the required change.
-Furthermore, authorities involved in planning, decision-making, and advising on water, associations focused on water conservation and environmental/fishery management, and researchers in both technical/natural sciences and social sciences are involved.
+The transition lab brings together Swedish actors around the challenge of transitioning to sustainable water management in arid agricultural landscapes with learning from other countries and with Gotland as an innovation area.
+The lab works to solve concrete water challenges on Gotland, but aims to disseminate knowledge to all parts of Sweden with similar challenges.
+Fully established, the lab involves actors in water and agricultural technology, advice and learning in agriculture and cultivation, as well as land drainage companies, all of which are important need owners and carriers of the change required.
+It also involves authorities that plan, decide and advise on water, associations for water management and environmental and fisheries management, and researchers in both technical/scientific and social science fields.
 International learning is supported by strategic collaborations with foreign researchers and experts via a research council.

-Several challenges for the transition to sustainable water management in Gotland’s dry agricultural landscape will remain in year 3, but the concrete initiatives, together with broadened collaboration, will have made a clear mark on the development plans of public administrations and created more good examples of water solutions regarding informatics, technology, and policy that can be carried forward outside Gotland.
+Several of the challenges for the transition to sustainable water management in dry agricultural landscapes on Gotland will remain in year 3, but the concrete efforts, together with broader collaboration, have then had a clear impact on the public administrations’ development plans and created more good examples of water solutions in terms of informatics, technology and policy that can be taken further outside Gotland.

-The transition lab is constituted by a collaboration arena where learning, knowledge dissemination, and portfolio development take place.
-The lab develops, tests, and scales up innovative, concrete solutions within three developmental journeys: local water informatics – storing and managing water conservatively in agriculture – dialogue with authorities and regulations for water management adapted to water availability.
+The transition lab is a collaborative arena for learning, knowledge sharing and portfolio development.
+The lab develops, tests and scales up innovative concrete solutions within three development journeys: local water informatics – storage and household water in agriculture – government dialogue and regulations for water management adapted to water availability.

-The text on this page was formulated by the project group itself.
+The text on this page was written by the project team.
 The content has not been reviewed by our editors.

 Goals and tasks